Topoi with enough points: Recovering completeness results

 \subsection{Through the looking glass}

 The other convenient feature of $\Coll(\ev_{\PSh(\Ccal)})$ is that we can unconditionally slide representables (presheaves and points) across the gluing line.
 To take advantage of this, when considering a $J$-covering sieve $S$ on $C$, rather than presenting it as a dense monomorphism $S \rightarrowtail \yo(C)$, we instead consider its image under the Yoneda embedding as a collection of morphisms between representables in $\PSh(\Ccal)$.
-Indeed, this allows us to restrict to a final subdiagram or `generating presieve' for $S$ when needed.
-The final ingredient for constructing improvements from these ideas is to focus on points whose inverse image functors preserve limits indexed by these generating presieves.
+Indeed, this allows us to restrict to a weakly final subdiagram or `generating presieve' for $S$ when needed.

+\begin{defn} Let $\Psi$ be a class of diagrams and $\Ccal$ a category.
+We say a sieve $S$ over $C$ in $\Ccal$ is \textbf{generated by a presieve in $\Psi$} if, when $S$ is viewed as a subcategory of $\Ccal/C$, there exists a weakly final subcategory in $\Psi$.
+That is, there is a collection of morphisms $\{f_i:C_i \to C\}$ generating $S$ and compatible morphisms between these forming a diagram in $\Psi$. \end{defn}